jmrplens/A-Lab/README.md

 ## Examples

-The program allows you to save the entire measurement project to be able to open it again at any time and view or export the results.
-To be able to test the program quickly, some examples of impedance tube and transmission tube measurements have been included, open them from the top menu `File->Load project`.
+The software allows you to save the entire measurement project to be able to open it again at any time and view or export the results.
+To be able to test the software quickly, some examples of impedance tube and transmission tube measurements have been included, open them from the top menu `File->Load project`.

 # Table of contents